Martchus/tagparser/README.md

 It also allows to inspect and validate the element structure of MP4 and Matroska files.

 ## Text encoding, Unicode support
-The library does not do any conversions for you (eg. converting Latin1 to UTF-8).
-However the API provides a way to check which encoding is present (when reading) and which encoding(s) can be used (when writing).
+The library is aware of different text encodings and can convert between different encodings using iconv.

 ## Usage
-For examples check out the command line interface of my [Tag Editor](https://github.com/Martchus/tageditor).
+For examples check out the command line interface of [Tag Editor](https://github.com/Martchus/tageditor).

 ## Bugs, stability
 - Matroska files composed of more than one segment aren't tested yet and might not work.
-- To add new features I've had to revise a lot of code since the last release.
-I always test the library with files produced by mkvmerge and ffmpeg and several other file but can't verify that it will work with all files.
-Hence I recommend you to create backups of your files.
+- It is recommend you to create backups before editing because I can not test whether the library works with all kind of files.

 ## Build instructions
 The tagparser library depends on c++utilities and is built in the same way.